H3LL0WORLD/diemaschine/README.md

 Find anyone on public webcams, found with shodan.

 This project is inspired by [this](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78#.lvd4mq590 "test") article written by Medium.

-This Prohect has been tested for Ubuntu 14.04
+This Project has been tested for Ubuntu 14.04

 Setup:
 First you have to install opencv and dlib:
 `wget https://github.com/davisking/dlib/releases/download/v18.16/dlib-18.16.tar.bz2`